Our product developer Mathijn on sustainable production

 How do you ensure sustainability is considered when developing new products?

 We always provide repair kits with our mats, tents, and bags.
-In short, we make all products in a way that they can have a long life, but if they do break, they should be repairable.
-We want to lower the threshold for consumers to repair their product instead of buying a new one.
-Often, a new product is not necessary at all!
-A used product is also much more beautiful, in my opinion; it gives a product a story.”
+In short, we design all products to have a long life, but if they do break, they should be repairable.
+We want to lower the barrier for consumers to repair their product rather than buy new.
+Often, a new product isn’t even necessary!
+A used product is also much more beautiful, in my opinion—it gives a product a story.”

 What choices are made regarding transport and packaging?